Please select the country or location you would like to see content from.

 Can diet help?

-A high-fiber diet can help reduce the possibility of developing diverticula in the first place.
+A high fiber diet can help reduce the possibility of developing diverticula in the first place.
 If you do develop diverticula, fiber can help to bulk up your stool to keep it moving along, reducing the chance of diverticulitis developing.

-Caidr pharmacists' top tips
+Healthwords pharmacists' top tips

 For pain relief, acetaminophen can help.
 It’s less likely to cause stomach upset than anti-inflammatories such as aspirin or ibuprofen.